broadinstitute/CellBender/docs/source/usage/index.rst

 The default settings are good for getting started with a clean and simple dataset like the publicly available `PBMC dataset from 10x Genomics
 <https://support.10xgenomics.com/single-cell-gene-expression/datasets/2.1.0/pbmc8k>`_.
-Only 150 epochs of training are necessary, and a low-capacity autoencoder is sufficient.

-For datasets with more background RNA, and in order to do the least possible amount of imputation, the following parameter settings are recommended:

-* ``--epochs``: 300
+Considerations for setting parameters:

+* ``--epochs``: 150 is typically a good choice.
+Look for a reasonably-converged ELBO value in the output PDF learning curve (meaning it looks like it has reached some saturating value).
+Though it may be tempting to train for more epochs, it is not advisable to over-train, since this increases the likelihood of over-fitting.
+(We regularize to prevent over-fitting, but training for more than 300 epochs is too much.)
-* ``--expected-cells``: Base this on either the number of cells expected a priori from the experimental design, or if this is not known, base this number on the UMI curve as shown above.
+* ``--expected-cells``: Base this on either the number of cells expected a priori from the experimental design, or if this is not known, base this number on the UMI curve as shown below, where the appropriate number would be 5000.
+Pick a number where you are reasonably sure that all droplets to the left on the UMI curve are real cells.
 * ``--total-droplets-included``: Choose a number that goes a few thousand barcodes into the "empty droplet plateau".
 Include some droplets that you think are surely empty.
   But be aware that the larger this number, the longer the algorithm takes to run (linear).
   See the UMI curve below, where an appropriate choice would be 15,000.
+Every droplet to the right of this number on the UMI curve should be surely-empty.
-  (This curve can be seen in the ``web_summary.html`` output from ``cellranger count``.)
+  (This kind of UMI curve can be seen in the ``web_summary.html`` output from ``cellranger count``.)
 * ``--cuda``: Include this flag.
 The code is meant to be run on a GPU.
-* ``--z-dim``: 200
-* ``--z-layers``: 1000
+* ``--learning-rate``: The default value of 1e-4 is typically fine, but this value can be adjusted if problems arise during quality-control checks of the learning curve (as above).
+* ``--fpr``: A value of 0.01 is generally quite good, but you can generate a few output count matrices and compare them by choosing a few values: 0.01 0.05 0.1

 .. image:: /_static/remove_background/UMI_curve_defs.png
    :width: 250 px